 How Is FBCMJ Involved in Missions?

-In 2018, we have the following short-term global mission trips planned …
+We have the following short-term global mission trips planned.

 The Bigger Picture of FBCMJ Missions Involvement:

 Our church is a member of the Southern Baptist Convention, which is a voluntary partnership of churches who have agreed to unite together for the cause of Christ.
 In our nation, there are about 46,000 SBC churches, with a total of approximately 16 million members.
 That means that the SBC is the largest Baptist group in the world, and the largest Protestant denomination in the United States.

 The churches in the SBC voluntarily work together to accomplish more than each church could do alone.
 We have formed two mission agencies to send missionaries all over the world.
 The International Mission Board sends missionaries and starts churches all over the world.
 The North American Mission Board does the same on our continent.

 People have said that our missions program is the genius of the SBC.
 No other organization on earth does missions quite like this.
 There are other great mission groups doing great work, but in order to be as effective as we can, it is helpful to focus the majority of our resources in one place and the SBC is a great place for us to do that.

 The International Mission Board (IMB) has almost 4,000 missionaries serving in approximately 150 nations around the world.
 The North American Mission Board (NAMB) has over 5,000 missionaries serving in North America.
 That means that when you give to missions here at our church, instead of just supporting the few missionaries we could send as one church, your giving supports thousands of missionaries around the world.

 Another important aspect of our approach to missions is that we also train and educate our missionaries.
 The SBC has six seminaries in the United States for educating pastors and missionaries.

 As a convention, there are two main ways we provide financially for educating, sending, and supporting our missionaries.